Beerus-go/Beerus/README.md

     // Turn on json mode, it is on by default route.JsonMode = true

-    // get route example
-    // In json mode, you must set the return value for the routing function, which supports struct, map, array types. beerus will automatically convert the return value to json response to the front-end.
+    // Any request method can use the parameters of the routing function to receive the request parameters
-    // The first parameter, DemoParam, is a struct, and the parameters passed by the front-end will be automatically extracted into DemoParam route.GET("/example/get", func (param DemoParam) map[string]string{
+	// Routing functions must have a return value, supported types: struct, map, array route.GET("/example/get", func (param DemoParam) map[string]string{

         // In json mode, Just return the response data directly
         // Here is a demonstration with map, which actually supports struct, map, array types